AMC (Asian TV channel)

 AMC was an Asian TV channel (excluding Malaysia and Vietnam) launched by AMC Networks International.
 AMC replaced the MGM Channel on January 1, 2015.
 AMC produced dramas Halt & Catch Fire, The Divide, Fear the Walking Dead, Into the Badlands, The Night Manager were among the first original series that premiered on the channel.
 The channel also airs movies from MGM, Paramount Pictures, Walt Disney Pictures and Sony Pictures Entertainment.

 The channel ceased broadcasting on December 31, 2018, at 00:00 hours.
-Meanwhile, AMC Asia is still available in Taiwan.
+Meanwhile, the operation rights in Taiwan were handed over to Ulight Entertainment Technology.
+Its web page is referring to UMG Movie as its name, but the channel is still named AMC at the moment.